 * * *

 U.S. Lighthouse Society News is produced by the U.S. Lighthouse Society to support lighthouse preservation, history, education and research.
-Please consider joining the U.S. Lighthouse Society if you are not already a member.
+You can receive these posts via email if you click on the “SUBSCRIBE” button in the right-hand column.
+Please support this electronic newsletter by joining the U.S. Lighthouse Society if you are not already a member.